Ratsemaat/HOSE_code_generator/README.md

 or

->python3 HOSE_code_generator-main.zip
+>python3 HOSE_code_generator-main.zip -m hosegen

 with the zip download.
+Use the -h parameter to se the help page.